How to Bleed a Radiator

 What Tools Do I Need to Bleed a Radiator?

-Below is a list of the tools that you will need to bleed a radiator:
+Here's a list of the tools you'll need to bleed a radiator:

 • Radiator key